 Once inside the prison, it was quickly discovered that there were no American POWs there.
 The assault forces then withdrew.
 The total time from the beginning to the end of the assault was just 26 minutes.
 One American soldier suffered a gunshot wound to the leg.
 The crew chief of BANANA 01 broke an ankle when it was hit by a falling fire extinguisher during the crash landing.
 As expected, BANANA 01 was written off.
 Between 100–200 North Vietnamese soldiers were killed.

 During the withdrawal from the area, North Vietnam fired more than 36 surface-to-air missiles at the aircraft.
 None were hit, though one Republic F-105G Wild Weasel, 62-4436, call sign FIREBIRD 05, was damaged by a near miss.
 This aircraft ran out of fuel just short of its tanker rendezvous and the crew bailed out over Laos.
-They were rescued by Super Jolly Green Giants APPLE 01 and APPLE 02, after they had refueled from a third Combat Talon.
+They were rescued by Super Jolly Green Giants APPLE 04 and APPLE 05, after they had been refueled by an HC-130P Combat Shadow, LIME 02.

 Although meticulously planned and carried out, the mission failed because the POWs had been moved to another prison camp, closer to Hanoi (“Camp Faith”).
 Three days after the raid on Sơn Tây, they were again moved, this time to the infamous Hanoi Hilton.